numericalalgorithmsgroup/NAGJavaExamples/README.md

 ## NAG Library for Java installation

+You can get the NAG Library for Java from [here](https://www.nag.com/content/nag-library-java-download).

 ### Linux

 To install the NAG Library for Java, you simply have to unzip the distribution file and copy two files to convenient locations on your system: